by Catherine Granger Glover

 North Carolina, USA

-There were eight of us, for five years, back in the late 1980’s and early 1990’s.
-I had adopted three boys born of my ex-husband’s first marriage.
-I also had my daughter, and my two nieces and nephew, staying while their mom left an abusive relationship, and me.
+For five years in the late 1980s and early 1990s, I supervised a household of eight.
+Besides my daughter, I had adopted three boys born of my ex-husband’s first marriage.
+Then there were my two nieces and nephew, staying while their mom left an abusive relationship, and me.
 We were a mixed family, but full of love and luck.

-Each year we carefully filled out “adopt a family” forms asking each child’s age, height, weight, favorite color and sports team, and desires.
+Each year, we carefully filled out “adopt a family” forms that asked each child’s age, height, weight, favorite color and sports team, and desires.
 Thanks to various giving organizations, I didn’t have to budget money for holiday dinners.

-We often received very nice gifts for each child, however most were clothes or very generic items.
-The kids were always thankful to have new items.
-My ‘big bucks went to finding a special gift for each (usually a thrift store, dollar store, or clearance item), which they would know was purchased just for them.
+We often received very nice gifts for each child, but most were clothes or very generic items.
+My dollars went to finding a special gift for each (usually a thrift store, dollar store, or clearance item) that they would know was purchased just for them.

-Then it came time to open the ‘charity’ gifts.
-There was more than one for each child, which confused us but was fun.
-Each child opened what it expected to be a piece of clothing, or generic dollar store toy.
+Then it came time to open the charity gifts.
+There was more than one for each child, which confused us, but was fun.
+Each child opened what they expected to be a piece of clothing or a generic dollar-store toy.
 As the wrappings came off, whoops of pure joy resounded around the room, and I sat in stunned silence.

 Each child had received something just for them!
-My daughter received a wonderful baby doll with a full set of clothes, and everything to take care of it — bottles, diapers, bibs, etc. The boys each received a regulation-size ball and a correctly sized team jersey for their favorite team.
+My daughter received a wonderful baby doll with a full set of clothes and everything to take care of it — bottles, diapers, bibs, etc. The boys each received a regulation-size ball and a correctly-sized team jersey for their favorite team.
 My nieces received ‘real’ versions of the items they had asked for.
-There was even a present for me, a small photo album to hold photographs.
+There was even a present for me, a small photo album.

-I don’t remember the exact class that adopted us that year, only that it was from Springfield High School, Virginia.
-We didn’t know how they raised the funds to buy the presents, or why they adopted a whole family rather than just contributing gifts to a drive.
+I don’t remember the exact class that adopted us that year, only that it was from Springfield High School in Virginia.
+We don’t know how they raised the funds to buy the presents, or why they adopted a whole family rather than just contributing gifts to a drive.

-I only know that whenever Christmas comes around I send my thanks out once again for that wonderful year.
-16 years later we still talk of the joy that class brought to our whole family.
-About the year that not only were our needs met, but a caring respect for us as individuals was added.
+I only know that whenever Christmas comes around, I send my thanks out once again for that wonderful year.
+Sixteen years later, we still speak of the joy that class brought to our whole family.
+That year, not only were our needs met, but a caring respect for us as individuals was added.

 Podcast: Play in new window | Download (Duration: 4:13 — 2.1MB)